 Linch Furlong Nature Reserve is a community resource regularly used by walkers and picnickers, including young families, contributing to their health and wellbeing.
 It is a tranquil spot by the River Great Ouse enjoyed both by people and the wildlife that inhabit it.
-A wide variety of trees have been planted and the hedges and land sensitively managed to benefit birds and encourage wildflowers.
-An artificial otter holt has been installed in the river bank to allow the animals to "stay over" safely.
-Willow trees along the river side have been pollarded to encourage healthy growth and bird and bat boxes installed.
-A total of 67% of local residents believed that this space should be a LGS.

-5) Site Number 153 - Open space islands along and adjoining the river strips of land are either partially or entirely within the flood plain of the River Great Ouse and incorporate the Oakley weir and the remains of an old mill which once stood on a site near the two bridges.
+A wide variety of trees have been planted and the strips of land are either partially or entirely within the flood plain of the River Great Ouse and incorporate the Oakley weir and the remains of an old mill which once stood on a site near the two bridges.
 A total of 74% of local residents felt that it is important/very important that this space is a LGS.